Does my Child really need to visit as per recommended preventive visits?

 By establishing a dental home by age one, a preventive dentistry program can place a child on the path to optimal oral health.

 Most children are seen every three to six months, but some may be seen more frequently if a mouth or tooth injury is being monitored or at a high risk of getting cavities.

 We guide parents by providing them with actionable oral health advice during their regular dental visits so that kids can move from a need-based to a preventive-based approach.

 Kindly guide me for Anticipatory guidance?

 We counsel parents/caregivers for appropriate brushing & flossing habits, along with dietary and feeding guidance that will help give your child a lifetime of healthy habits.

 Habit Counseling: Children are born with a natural sucking reflex.
 In fact, babies begin to suck on their fingers while still in the womb.
 Sucking a thumb or pacifier is relatively harmless during the first few months of life and may actually be emotionally comforting to an infant.
-However, prolonged sucking that lasts into the preschool years or later may cause long-term oral complications including open bite, tongue thrusting, crooked teeth and improper jaw growth.
+However, prolonged sucking that lasts into the preschool years or later may cause long-term oral complications, including open bite, tongue thrusting, crooked teeth, and improper jaw growth.

-While a mouthguard won’t prevent a concussion, it can reduce the severity of the injury quite significantly.
+While a mouthguard won’t prevent a concussion, it can significantly reduce the severity of the injury.
 In simple terms, Customized mouthguards are like “helmets” for your child’s teeth during contact sports or recreational activities.
-Simply, its not an option for your growing child who wishes to explore the world in its own ways, it’s an essential tool to prevent any dental emergency from trauma/injury.
+Simply, it is not an option for your growing child who wishes to explore the world in its own ways; it’s an essential tool to prevent any dental emergency from trauma/injury.